onfoot/album/README.md

 - Thumbnails for RAW

 # Nice to have
+- Detect bitrot?
+Even though the modification dates are not updated, checksums are different
+- Pick a sensible `today` time slot to group together series of photos snapped at a late-night party for example
 - Access full RAW files color resolution for preview, ability to adjust exposure
-- GIF previews for movies (similar to what Google+ does) - will surely need an external library or tool for frame extraction
+- low-fps mp4 animated previews for videos (similar to what Google+ or YouTube does) - will surely need an external library or tool for frame extraction - avconv/ffmpeg could generate 10-frame-per-video movies with no sound that would be automatically played by the web browser in loop
 - Face tags
 - Face recognition for autotagging (OpenCV includes algorithms for that)
 - Rate photo?